Jewish Romania, Serbia, and Szeged (Hungary)

 12 nights // 13 days

-Travel program led by Dr. Joseph Benatov of the University of Pennsylvania
+Travel program organized by Dr. Joseph Benatov of the University of Pennsylvania

 Itinerary: Bucharest–Peles–Bran–Brasov–Viscri–Sighisoara–Targu Mures–Cluj Napoca–Maramures–Desesti–Sighetu Marmatiei–Sapanta–Satu Mare–Oradea–Szeged–Subotica–Novi Sad–Belgrade